cda-tum/mqt-predictor/README.md

 # References

-Initial work on MQT Predictor has already been published:
+The MQT Predictor is based on the following publications:

 ```bibtex
 @INPROCEEDINGS{quetschlich2023prediction,